johnsonjh/dps8m-proxy/README.md

 performance with greatly reduced system overhead.

-At this time, approximately 75% of the original functionality has been reimplemented in Go, with the current codebase coming in under 2,000 SLOC (as measured by [scc](https://github.com/boyter/scc)).
+At this time, approximately 75% of the original functionality has been re-implemented in Go, with the current codebase coming in under 2,000 SLOC (as measured by [scc](https://github.com/boyter/scc)).

 This is an **85%** reduction in code compared size compared to the